Last updated: November 05, 2024

 Pros and cons of a fixed-rate HELOC

-While a fixed-rate HELOC sounds great, there are both benefits and drawbacks to using one.
-Compare the pros and the cons of borrowing using a fixed-rate HELOC to help determine whether it’s right for you.
+While a fixed-rate HELOC may sound like a good fit for you, there could be benefits and drawbacks to using one.
+Compare the pros and cons of borrowing cash with a fixed-rate HELOC to determine whether it’s right for you.

 Pros

-• Protection from interest rate fluctuations: Interest rates may be volatile at times.
-A fixed-rate HELOC may protect you from this volatility if interest rates rise.
-If interest rates rise on a variable-rate loan, you’ll have to make higher monthly interest payments.
+- Protection from interest rate fluctuations: Interest rates can be volatile at times.
+A fixed-rate HELOC may protect you if interest rates increase in the future.
+If rates rise on a variable-rate loan, you may have to make higher monthly interest payments.

-• The ability to change to a variable rate: While this is not a feature all lenders offer, some allow borrowers to convert their fixed-rate HELOC to a variable-rate HELOC.
-Having the option to do so may be nice if you anticipate lower rates.
+- The ability to change to a variable rate: This is not a feature all lenders offer however, you may be able to convert your fixed-rate HELOC to a variable-rate HELOC.
+Having this option might be nice if you anticipate lower rates.

-• Predictable monthly payments: Since your interest rate won’t vary with changes in the market, you can count on paying a predictable monthly payment on a fixed-rate HELOC.
-That predictability may be helpful if you prefer to have regular expenses or live on a fixed income.
+- Predictable monthly payments: Since your interest rate won’t vary with changes in the market, you can count on paying a predictable monthly interest payment on a fixed-rate HELOC.
+That predictability may be helpful if you prefer to have consistent expenses or live on a fixed income.

 Cons

-• Higher initial APRs than variable-rate HELOCs: Fixed-rate loans typically come with a higher annual percentage rate (APR) than variable-rate loans.
-However, variable-rate loans do not protect the borrower from fluctuations in interest rates.
-If you don't expect interest rates to rise significantly anytime soon, a variable-rate HELOC may provide more favorable rates.
+- Higher initial interest rate than a variable-rate HELOC: Variable-rate loans typically come with a lower initial interest rate than fixed-rate loans.
+However, variable-rate loans may not protect you from fluctuations in interest rates.
+If you don't expect rates to rise significantly anytime soon, a variable-rate HELOC may provide more favorable rates.

-• Your home’s equity is used for collateral: When you take out a fixed-rate HELOC or any other home lending product, your home is used to secure the loan.
-If you default on the loan, the lender may foreclose on your home.
-It’s important to note that this is a also possibility when taking out a mortgage loan.
+- Your home’s equity becomes collateral: When you take out a fixed-rate HELOC, your home secures the loan.
+If you default on the loan, the lender may foreclose on your property.

-• Limited options of lenders: Because fixed-rate HELOCs are a niche product, you may have a limited number of lenders to choose from.
-By doing some research, you may be able to find a reputable lender who offers terms that will work for you.
+- Limited lender options: Not all lenders offer fixed-rate HELOCs.
+However, by doing some research, you may be able to find a reputable lender who offers terms that work for you.

 Fixed-rate HELOC alternatives

-Though fixed-rate HELOCs are one way to borrow against the equity in your home, they may not be the right financial instrument for everyone.
-You may also want to consider variable HELOC options and other loan alternatives you can use to borrow money using the equity in your home before you make a decision.
+Though fixed-rate HELOCs are one way to borrow against the equity in your home, they may not be the right product for everyone.
+You may want to consider these alternatives before you make a decision.

 Home equity loan

-Home equity loans are another way to tap into your home's equity with a second mortgage.
-While a HELOC works much like a credit card, a home equity loan functions more like a mortgage.
-With a home equity loan, you decide how much money you would like to borrow and the length of time (term) you would like to repay the loan.
-Home equity lenders typically have various payment term options — for example, Discover Home Loans offers loan terms of 10, 15, 20, and 30 years.
+Home equity loans are another way to tap into your home's equity.
+While a HELOC works much like a credit card, a home equity loan functions more like a second mortgage.
+You decide how much money you would like to borrow and the length of time (term) you would like to repay the loan.
+Home equity lenders typically have various payment term options — for example, Discover® Home Loans offers loan terms of 10, 15, 20, and 30 years.

 Variable-rate HELOC

-Instead of a fixed-rate HELOC, homeowners can always choose a more traditional variable rate HELOC.
-A variable-rate HELOC sees its rates adjusted as often as each month, though small or no movements in the prime rate could keep interest rates for your HELOC flat.
+Instead of a fixed-rate HELOC, you can choose a more traditional variable rate HELOC.
+This type of HELOC may see its rates adjusted as often as each month, though no movements in the prime rate could keep interest rates flat.
 A variable-rate HELOC may make sense if you anticipate interest rates staying flat or even decreasing in the future.
-Also, as a more commonly available option than a fixed-rate HELOC, you may have more flexibility in choosing a lender and terms with a variable-rate HELOC.
+Also, you may have more flexibility in choosing a lender and terms with a variable-rate HELOC.

 Cash out refinance